|

 receiver can be used for backup storage of downloaded files for the

 life of the receiver without it ever filling.
+4. Has the antennas been calibrated by

 the NGS?
 Yes, check out these links: [